fairen-group/mof-biocompatibility/README.md

   path = 'data.csv' # path to the data
   scores = run_model(path) # returns the model performance
   ```
-* rfc_coarsegrid.py: The RF trained on a coarse-grid of hyperparameters as outlined in the manuscript and the schematic above.
+* rfc_coarsegrid.py: The Random Forest (RF) trained on a coarse-grid of hyperparameters as outlined in the manuscript and the schematic above.
 The model has been implemented using scikit-learn.
   The parameter space we have defined is as follows:
   ```python
   param_grid = {'n_estimators' : [100, 200, 300, 400, 500, 600, 700, 800, 900, 1000],